AherRahul/portfolio-v1/content/articles/11-java-fundamentals/final-keyword.md

 ---
 title: final Keyword
-description: Learn about Final Keyword in Java programming.
+description: Learn how the Java final keyword enforces immutability in variables, methods, and classes to write robust, secure, and maintainable code.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: